Harry Harlow: Biography

 Harlow received numerous awards and honors, including election to the United States National Academy of Sciences (1951), the Howard Crosby Warren Medal (1956), election to the American Philosophical Society (1957), the National Medal of Science (1967), election to the American Academy of Arts and Sciences (1961), and the Gold Medal from the American Psychological Foundation (1973).
 He served as head of the Human Resources Research branch of the Department of the Army from 1950 to 1952, head of the Division of Anthropology and Psychology of the National Research Council from 1952 to 1955, consultant to the Army Scientific Advisory Panel, and president of the American Psychological Association from 1958 to 1959.

 Harlow married his first wife, Clara Mears, in 1932.
 One of the select students with an IQ above 150 whom Terman studied at Stanford, Clara was Harlow's student before becoming romantically involved with him.
 The couple had two children together, Robert and Richard.
 Harlow and Mears divorced in 1946.
 That same year, Harlow married child psychologist Margaret Kuenne.
 They had two children together, Pamela and Jonathan.
-Margaret died on 11 August 1971, after a prolonged struggle with cancer, with which she had been diagnosed in 1967.
+Margaret died on August 11, 1971, after a prolonged struggle with cancer, with which she had been diagnosed in 1967.
 Her death led Harlow to depression once more, for which he was treated with electro-convulsive therapy.
 In March 1972, Harlow remarried Clara Mears.
 The couple lived together in Tucson, Arizona, until Harlow's death in 1981.
+He was buried alongside Margaret Kuenne at Forest Hill Cemetery in Madison, Wisconsin.